 ACTIVATING NEW MASKS

 As I just mentioned, the Foreo UFO comes pre-programmed with two masks (one click for Day-mask, two clicks for Night-mask), which makes it seem like you won’t be able to use any of the future masks without the app.
 Well, kind of.
 Any new treatment masks you get will have to be introduced and activated through the app for the first time.
 After that, you’ll be able to access the specific program through the device itself by clicking on the power button 3-6 times – depending on how many masks you’ve added – and the light will blink in a certain corner of the ring to know which mask you’ve activated.
 More info about this is in the manual.

 The sheet mask is very easy to attach to the Foreo UFO device, and you just press the power button once (Day) or twice (Night) depending on what mask you’re going for.

 The first time I tried the mask I realized it works better when all the essence is used.
 Normally, when sheet masking you’ll pat what’s left of the fluid at the end or leave it for later.
-And while Foreo advice the same thing, I find it to be best worked the other way around: Before turning on the UFO after you’ve attached the sheet on, make sure to squeeze the rest of the fluid and apply over your face and neck.
+And while Foreo advises the same thing, I find it to be best worked the other way around: Before turning on the UFO after you’ve attached the sheet on, make sure to squeeze the rest of the fluid and apply over your face and neck.
 The UFO will glide better for the whole 90 seconds.
 Even better, thanks to the fluid, you might as well go for another session, masking a whole 3 minutes, until the fluid has completely dried up and absorbed into the skin!